dogweather/asset_ram/README.md

 My site's footer is static except for the asset links to e.g. social media icons.
 AFAIK, I can't use Rails caching for the entire footer because the asset fingerprints could change on the next reboot.
 I don't believe the Rails cache API has an option for that expiration type.
+So there's an "incompatibility" between asset caching (via fingerprinting) and Rails caching (via ActiveRecord timestamps).
+Rails uses these two separate methods (for good reason), and asset rendering is this one spot where they intersect such that the computational work is re-done on every request.

+This gem caches the output of a partial in a clever way making it easy to use.
+It syncs the cache expiration with the way that assets are updated (_not_ the way that ActiveRecord models are updated).
+It caches only in RAM, until the server is rebooted.
+Therefore, when an **asset** is changed — and the server redeploys and reboots — this RAM cache is cleared.

 ## Production comparison test #1: https://texas.public.law/statutes/tex._fam._code_section_1.001

 * 17% fewer allocations (5315 vs. 6414)
-* 1,099 allocations saved only by not rendering the footer views.
+* 1,099 allocations saved by simply not re-rendering the footer views.
 * 7ms slower